 I can't write, I don't have the time.

 I said all those things.
 I felt all those things.
 I would have to wait until my four kids were grown.
 Wait until I was financially secure and could take months off to create a masterpiece.
-Then I would put on a cozy sweater and a pot of coffee, hide away in my book lined office with a cozy cat in my lap, and a flower on the windowsill, and the words would flow from my fingertips onto the glossy keys of my laptop.
+Then I would put on a cozy sweater and a pot of coffee, hide away in my book-lined office with a cozy cat in my lap, and a flower on the windowsill.
+The words would flow from my fingertips onto the glossy keys of my laptop.